kablekompany/grammar-nazi/README.md

 # grammar-nazi
-A powercord plugin that forces you to use semi-correct grammar.
+A Powercord plugin that automatically punctuates, capitalizes, and spellchecks your sentences.

 ## Features
-* Capitalize the first letter of every message.
+* Capitalizes the first letter of every sentence.
-* Always add punctuation at the end.
+* Adds proper punctuation at the end of every sentence.
-* Always capitalize lowercase 'i's when they are on their own.

-## Done:
-* Ignore links.
-* Ignore code brackets.
-* Autocorrect words that contain apostrophes.
-(Like I'm and Doesn't)
-* Certain words automatically add a question mark at the end.
+* Customizable dictionary interactable through chat commands.
+* A button in the channel area container to quickly toggle.

-## To Do:
+## Note
-* Add options to disable each individual setting.
-* Correct grammar when dealing with linebreaks.
-* Correct messages when embedding an image.
-* General library of words to autocorrect.
-* Ability to make a personal library of words to autocorrect.
+If the plugin doesn't work make sure you have the settings you want enabled in the settings page and the button in the chatbar is green.
+If it still doesn't work navigate to `[PC HOME DIR]/powercord/settings/grammar-nazi.json` open the file with a text editor and reload discord.

+## Issues & Suggestions
+Feel free to suggest ideas or label issues in this repo!

+Alternatively you can contact me at: Swishilicous#3200